We are your

 This is a time for you and your family to sit down with each of the dogs you are interested in one at a time, talk with their foster family, and learn more about each dog.
 This meet and greet helps everyone get acquainted and see each other's personalities.
-After meeting each of your potential pittie bachelors or bachelorettes, you get the opportunity to go on a group walk with each dog.
-You'll walk each dog, ask any additional questions, and learn more about each dog.
+After meeting each of your potential pittie bachelors or bachelorettes, you get the opportunity to go on a group walk.
+You'll walk each dog, ask any additional questions, and learn more about each of them with a "test drive".
 After our walk, you get to think about your options.
 At no time are you obligated to adopt a dog!
 If you feel ready, you select a dog to adopt, do some brief paperwork, and then are on your way home with your new family member!
 Our adoption team will then follow up with you as you settle into your new life together.

 ** We work hard to make sure each placement is the best one possible for both the dog and the adoptive family.
 We know our dogs inside and out and we work with you to find the right dog for you.
 The dogs that you are originally interested in may or may not be the best fit for your family.

 SEPR has a few adoption restrictions.
 Please remember that we have these restrictions in order to give our dogs and their adoptive families the best shot possible at a peaceful, happy, long life together!

 Families with children 4 years of age and under wanting to adopt puppies will be reviewed on a case by case basis.

 Raising a puppy properly takes a lot of time, and we understand that in families with small children, time can be a limited commodity.